Old Garden Roses

 Hybrid Musk Roses

 A new class of roses was created in the early 20th c. in England by the Rev. Joseph Pemberton who sought to create roses with old rose form, but a long bloom period.
-Hybrid Musk roses include ‘Ballerina,’ small single pink w/white eye; ‘Buff Beauty,’ rose apricot; ‘Cornelia,’ soft peachy-pink; ‘Felicia,’ pale pink; ‘Lavender Lassie,’ lavender-pink; ‘Penelope,’ creamy pink; ‘Prosperity,’ white; ‘Sally Holmes,’ single white; ‘Vanity’ deep pink.
+Hybrid Musk roses include ‘Ballerina,’ small single pink w/white eye; ‘Buff Beauty,’ rose apricot; 'Clytemnestra,' pale yellow flowers from rich salmony buds; ‘Cornelia,’ soft peachy-pink; ‘Felicia,’ pale pink; ‘Lavender Lassie,’ lavender-pink; ‘Penelope,’ creamy pink; ‘Prosperity,’ white; ‘Vanity’ deep pink.

 Rosa 'Buff Beauty'Rosa 'Buff Beauty'